ormanli/gomodctl/README.md

 - check - check project dependencies for the version information and shows outdated packages
 - update - automatically sync project dependencies with their latest version

 This is a fork of gomodctl which I removed the features I didn't use.
-I also rewrite some parts.
+I also rewrote some parts.

 ## Installation